Aggie Teacher Education Residency Model

 How to apply

-- The application process begins early February, and the deadline to apply is the last week of February.
+- The application process begins early February.

 - The acceptance letters for aggieTERM will be sent to students the first week of April.